 Responses to Stress, Collaboration with Primary Care Providers, Telemedicine, Somatoform Disorders, Reactions to Chronic Medical Illnesses, ADHD, Depression, and Anxiety.

 Areas of Research Interests

-Her research focuses on identifying the key behaviors that drive team performance as well as patient and team satisfaction across different health disciplines, in order to provide individualized coaching that improves the performance of healthcare teams.
+Her research focuses on understanding the impact of stressors on health professionals and identifying the key behaviors that drive team performance as well as patient and team satisfaction across different health disciplines, in order to provide individualized coaching that improves the performance of healthcare teams.

 Glueck DA (2011 Jan).
 Telepsychiatry in private practice.
 Child Adolesc Psychiatr Clin N Am.
 20(1): 1-11.
 Full Article ->